hazem-hosny/2020-09-30-cms-open-data-workshop-for-theorists/index.md

   you will need access to the software described below.
   In addition, you will need an up-to-date web browser.
 </p>
+-->
+In addition to the requirements mentioned above, getting familiar with the packages listed below would be very useful for this workshop.
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the